 13 June 2001

-Re: Red Rock Project Compressor Units
+Re: Red Rock Expansion Project Compressor Units

-Nuovo Pignone / Transwestern Letter of Intent dated 28 March 2001
+Nuovo Pignone / Transwestern Pipeline Company Letter of Intent dated 28 March 2001

 Letter # ______

-Gentlemen:

-Thank you for your patience and openness in discussion of various options regarding the compression units on our proposed Red Rock Project.
-We know this has been a difficult time of evaluation, and appreciate your support.
+Dear Mr. Dumenigo,

-As a result of recent discussions between us, as well as prevailing market conditions, Transwestern has decided to fully release engineering and fabrication of three of the four units originally envisioned in our Letter of Intent dated 28 March 2001 (LOI).
+As per our recent discussions , Transwestern Pipeline Company is committing to fully release engineering and fabrication of three of the four units originally defined in our Letter of Intent (LOI) dated 28 March 2001 .

 This commitment means that we will assume the cancellation exposure and payment terms as outlined in the LOI, prorated to three units.
 This commitment is conditional on Nuovo Pignone holding the original delivery schedule for the subject three units.
 The original delivery schedule for the fourth unit will be held through 30 June 2001; on or before that date, we will further discuss with you the situation, and agree on a path forward.

-If you have any questions regarding this direction, please contact me.
+Thank you for your openness of the various options we have been discussing recently regarding the compression units on our proposed Red Rock Expansion Project.
+We appreciate your support and look forward to working with you over the coming months.
+If you have any questions regarding this direction, please don’t hesitate to contact me at (713) 646 - 7380.
 Please signify your agreement by signing a copy of this letter and returning it to me.

 Sincerely,